Jepsens1/Snappy/README.md

 - `/remind remove` - Remove all reminders
 - `/poll create` - Create a poll using Discord native poll system
 - `/poll end` - End a poll
-- `/autorole-configure` - Select a role to assign new Guild Members a role automatically when joining the Guild
+- `/autorole configure` - Select a role to assign new Guild Members a role automatically when joining the Guild
-- `/autorole-disable` - Disables automatically assigning new Guild Members a role when joining a Guild
+- `/autorole disable` - Disables automatically assigning new Guild Members a role when joining a Guild
-- `/welcome-configure` - Write a text that the bot should send to new Members when joining the Guild
+- `/welcome configure` - Write a text that the bot should send to new Members when joining the Guild
-- `/welcome-disable` - Disables auto welcome message when guild members join the guild
+- `/welcome disable` - Disables auto welcome message when guild members join the guild

 ## Examples